kirtisikka1211/amfoss-tasks/README.md

 ## **About My Tasks**
-The tasks were structured to cover many fields.Honestly,I found some of the tasks tough and some way easy.Though I was not able to complete all of them,but I got an exposure to different areas that I was not even aware of and found my hidden interest in programming.At the end ,I would just like to say it was a excellent opportunity to learn more.
+The tasks were structured to cover many fields.Honestly,I found some of the tasks tough and some way easy.Though I was not able to complete all of them,but I got an exposure to different areas that I was not even aware of and found my hidden interest in programming.At the end ,I would just like to say it was a excellent opportunity to learn more.It helped me improve my googling skills.

 ## **Who am I?**